 National History Museum.
 Thracian horseman.
 Author: Cristian Chirita

-My research reveals that Sabazius also had connections with the Dogon god Amma.
+The god Sabazius, with whom the bronze hand was associated, was the nomadic horseman and sky father god of the Phrygians and Thracians.http://en.wikipedia.org/wiki/Sabazios My research reveals that he was associated with the Dogon god Amma.
 Like Sabazius, Amma was the horseman and sky father of the Dogon people.
 The Dogon word in the Wazouba language for “horse” meant “power.”
-A horseman, symbol of Amma, was sometimes placed next to or on a horse, which was a symbol of the Nummo.Shannon Dorey, The Nummo p.
-58
+A horseman, symbol of Amma, was sometimes placed next to or on a horse, which was a symbol of the Nummo.Shannon Dorey, The Rose p.
+52

 Photo by the Tropen Museum, Nederlandshttp://commons.wikimedia.org/wiki/File: